20 Tips For Buying A Home

-You need to verify that all the information given about the home is true.
+You need to verify that all the information given about the home is right.
 Sometimes real estate agents put things in the listing that they may not have verified or may just not be aware of the facts.
 Some of the more common issues that can crop up in a real estate transaction are understanding what stays with a home and what doesn’t.
-Many buyers, sellers and even some real estate agents do not understand what is considered a fixture and what is personal property.
+Many buyers, sellers, and even some real estate agents do not know what is considered a fixture and what is personal property.

 10. Try to see yourself in the home.